juanlazarde/ansible/README.md

 - Multple VM's and LXD's
 - Workstation is a Windows 10 with Ubuntu WSL
 - Testing all on Virtualbox VM's
-- Mostly using Ubuntu or light-weight debian/Ubuntu versions and Docker
+- Mostly using Ubuntu or light-weight debian/Ubuntu versions

+# Supported platforms
+- Ubuntu 20.04 LTS
+- Windows WSL Ubuntu 20.04

 # Contents
 - `ansible_install.sh` bash to install ansible, clone this repository, install vault key, and encrypt secrets. **Start here**